MadhavBahl/all-about-investments/README.md

 ## Special mentions

-Here are a few places from where I'm learning about investments, do check these out:
+Here are a few places from where I'm learning about investments, **this blog is more or less the summary or important notes from these courses**.
+Do check these out:

 - [Zerodha Varsity: Introduction to stock markets](https://zerodha.com/varsity/module/introduction-to-stock-markets/)
 - [Zerodha Varsity: Fundamental analysis](https://zerodha.com/varsity/module/fundamental-analysis/)